al6x/micon/readme.md

 Technically it's [IoC][ioc] like framework with components, callbacks, scopes and bijections, inspired by Spring and JBoss Seam.

+Is it usefull, is there any real-life application? - I'm using it as a heart of my [web framework][rad_core], this site http://ruby-lang.info for example powered with it.

 ## Usage

 Let's suppose you are building the Ruby on Rails clone, there are lots of modules let's try to deal with them